 3. Create a new story

 If your self-punishment is related to fear of pain, it’s time to create a new story.
 If you’re procrastinating, take the worst-case scenario of completing the work, then flip it around.
 What could happen if you finished the project?
 Worst case, you could complete it poorly.
-Best case, you could impress your boss.
+In the best case, you could impress your boss.
 It’s worth the risk.
 You know your capabilities, but fear can hold you back.

 4. Make actionable, realistic goals

 Don’t set yourself up for failure by taking on too much.
-Set realistic goals, you can act on right away and your confidence will have an opportunity to grow.
+Set realistic goals you can act on right away, and your confidence will have an opportunity to grow.

 It takes ongoing effort

-• About the Author
+- About the Author

-• Latest Posts
+- Latest Posts

 Andrew Deen has been a consultant for startups in almost every industry from retail to medical devices and everything in between.
 He is currently writing a book about scaling up business and his experience implementing lean methodology.